Browse by Medical Category

 The Moon Laboratory at Massachusetts General Hospital investigates basic issues of CD4+ T cell tolerance by directly tracking endogenous antigen-specific populations in mice and humans.

-Research Interests: Psychosocial adaptation to cancer diagnosis and treatment, and evidence-based interventions to improve physical and emotional outcomes and symptom management for patients with cancer and cancer survivors.
+Research Interests: Coping with cancer diagnosis and treatment, and evidence-based interventions to improve physical and emotional outcomes and symptom management for patients with cancer, cancer survivors, and cancer caregivers.

 The Center for Medical Simulation for Medical Simulation advances patient safety by teaching and study of the actions of healthcare providers and educators using simulation.
 The provider focus is on crises management and teamwork; instructor training focuses on debriefing and development of a learner-centered approach.
 Research generally studies provider behavior and instructional methods.